Learning by Semantic Similarity Makes Abstractive Summarization Better: Evaluations

 \subsubsection{Results}

 Our human evaluation results are reported in Table~\ref{tab:humaneval}.
-The table shows averaged score across all 475 responses (5 examples X (95 people).
+The table shows averaged score across all 470 responses (5 examples X 94 people).
 We convert the human evaluation scores from 1-4 scale to 0-100 scale and reported total score, which is the average of three scores.
-We compare the scores of our model, the baseline, and the reference summary.
-In terms of the total score, generated summaries from our model scored better than BART (p-value $<$ 0.0061) and reference summaries (p-value $< 10^{-10}$) with statistical significance.
-In detail, our model performed better than BART on two criteria, namely Creativity (p-value $<$ 0.0037) and Relevance (p-value $<$ 0.0084), and outperformed reference summaries on all three criteria.
-BART was better than reference summaries in terms of Readability (p-value $< 10^{-10}$) and Relevance (p-value $< 10^{-10}$), but not for Creativity.
+We compare the scores of BART model and the reference summary.
+BART was better than reference summaries in terms of Readability (p-value $< 10^{-10}$) and Relevance (p-value $< 10^{-10}$), but the gain in Creativity was marginal.
 We calculated p-values using the one-tailed t-test (statistical significance of 0.01).